Child Custody Lawyer in Tampa

 - Developmental stages of the child and the ability of each parent to meet those needs

 - Ability of both parents to maintain a substance abuse-free environment for the child

-At Givens Givens Sparks, our child custody attorneys can help you traverse the complicated arena of divorce.
+At Givens Law Group, our child custody attorneys can help you traverse the complicated arena of divorce.
 If you are confused about how to approach the custodial aspect of your divorce, you need to speak with a qualified professional who is familiar with Florida family law and child custody laws.
-Our firm has over 135 years of collective experience.
+Our firm has decades of collective experience.
 We work hard to ensure our clients are satisfied and receive the outcome they desire.

-Contact a Tampa child custody lawyer at Givens Givens Sparks to schedule your consultation today.
+Contact a Tampa child custody lawyer at Givens Law Group to schedule your consultation today.

 Our family of attorneys is dedicated to our clients and believe they should all be supported like family.